quicwg/qlog/draft-marx-qlog-main-schema.md

 Feedback and discussion welcome at [https://github.com/quiclog/internet-drafts](https://github.com/quiclog/internet-drafts).
 Readers are advised to refer to the "editor's draft" at that URL for an up-to-date version of this document.

 ## Notational Conventions {#data_types}

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{?RFC2119}}.

-While the qlog schema's are format-agnostic, for readability the qlog documents will use a JSON-inspired format for examples and definitions.
+While the qlog schema's are format-agnostic, for readability the qlog documents will use a JSON-inspired format ({{?RFC8259}}) for examples and definitions.

-As qlog can be used both for purely textual but also binary formats, we employ a custom datatype definition language, inspired loosely by the ["TypeScript" language](https://www.typescriptlang.org/).
+As qlog can be serialized both textually but also in binary, we employ a custom datatype definition language, inspired loosely by the ["TypeScript" language](https://www.typescriptlang.org/).

-Other documents will describe how to transform the qlog schema into a specific format.
-We include an example of such a transformation for JSON and discuss options for binary formatting and optimization in {{concrete-formats}}.
+This document describes how to employ JSON and NDJSON as textual serializations for qlog in {{concrete-formats}}.
+Other documents will describe how to utilize other concrete serialization options, though tips and requirements for these are also listed in this document ({{concrete-formats}}).

-The main general conventions a reader should be aware of are:
+The main general conventions in this document a reader should be aware of are:

 * obj? : this object is optional
 * type1 &#124; type2 : a union of these two types (object can be either type1 OR